JoshuaBrigati/goals/4-add-authentication/README.md

 ## Bare Minimum Requirements

-- [ ] Uncomment and read the authentication code in client/app.js
+* [ X ] Uncomment and read the authentication code in client/app.js
-- [ ] In routes.js, convert the pseudocode in the authentication routes into working code
+* [ X ] In routes.js, convert the pseudocode in the authentication routes into working code
-- [ ] Update your previous Goal model and /goals routes to save Goals for a specific user
+* [ X ] Update your previous Goal model and /goals routes to save Goals for a specific user
-  - Look at the documentation for [jwt-simple](https://www.npmjs.com/package/jwt-simple) to learn how to encode and decode JWTs
+  * Look at the documentation for [jwt-simple](https://www.npmjs.com/package/jwt-simple) to learn how to encode and decode JWTs

 ## Advanced Content

-- Abstract the JWT methods into a separate file called auth-helpers.js
+* Abstract the JWT methods into a separate file called auth-helpers.js